Home » Holiday homes »

 Finding the right property management

 As Brexit limits your freedom of movement, you won’t always be there to watch over a second property abroad.
 This means you may require a trusted individual or management company to ensure your property is safe.
-Dedicated property managers can visit your home regularly to check everything is running smoothly, and no disasters have arisen.
+Dedicated property managers can visit your home regularly to check everything is running smoothly and there are no disasters.

 Property managers can also facilitate rental agreements if you wish to welcome paying guests.
 They ensure your home is fit to house holidaymakers and act as the keyholders for when you’re away from the country.